 We are renewing Hays Paddock Playground in Kew East due to its age and condition.
 Consultation to inform the renewal has closed.
 You can find updates about this project on our Hays Paddock Playground renewal project page.

 We asked our community for feedback to help guide the renewal of the playground.
-We received over 260 responses from community members (including children) over two stages of consultation.
+We received over 260 responses from community members (including children) over 2 stages of consultation.
 We also received feedback from leaders and experts in the disability sector.
 Thank you to everyone who shared their views.